When a Customer Wins, Nobody Loses… no, honestly

 - Communication: keeping the CX journey alive, so everyone can see progress & ideals.

 These make sense & as a Customer Insight Leader, it’s encouraging to see how many rely on Customer Insight.
 Analytic & Research leaders should partner with CX leaders, to ensure insights about customers wants & needs guide design & progress metrics work.

 Gerry also has some typically frank & useful advice on metrics.
 Including why NPS or CES are not enough, you need to think more carefully about metrics & customer insight.

 Compared to so many other CX textbooks, one of the reasons that I am happy to recommend Gerry’s book, is its real world pragmatism.
 This is a book & consultancy approach, grounded in what is actually being achieved, as well as problems often faced.
 It helps so much that Gerry continues to see things through a customer lens & complain when things go wrong.

 In keeping with the many examples, shared throughout this book, Gerry concludes by sharing 3 short case studies.
 These bring the challenges & principles to life in the businesses of HomeServe, Autoglass & Metro Bank.
 Here is a link to see the GoodReads entry for this book:

-When A Customer Wins, Nobody Loses! has 0 ratings and 0 reviews.
-Most companies tell us how important we are and that “Customers are at the heart of ever…
+When A Customer Wins, Nobody Loses! book.
+Read reviews from world’s largest community for readers.
+Most companies tell us how important we are and that “…

 As we’ve shared before, there is much that CX leaders & Customer Insight leaders can learn from collaboration.
 Do you have any CX books that have helped inspire you or guide your work?
 If so, please share & perhaps we can publish one of your book reviews in this ‘month of books‘.